 Management of Camptodactyly

 The majority of the patients with camptodactyly can be treated conservatively with splinting and education.
-Surgery is difficult to achieve a successful outcome.
+Surgery is unlikely to achieve a successful outcome.

 Patients with camptodactyly can be treated by conservative or surgical options.
-This depends on their extent of their severity.
+This depends on the extent of their severity.

 The majority of patients can be managed in an outpatient setting by: